View the 2014 Presentations!

 Thank you to everyone who submitted an abstract for consideration.
-We received more than 150 abstracts which guarantees an exceptional agenda.
-The agenda should be available in mid-August.
+We received more than 150 abstracts and have an amazing agenda full of excellent technical and functional training sessions.

 Be a vendor at ECO 2014!

 Click here for the sponsorship opportunities and contract.

 Showcase your products and services at the largest Oracle Users Conference on the East Coast!
 Historically exhibit space does sell-out early.
 Reserve your space today.

 "This is the best conference for the money I have ever attended."

 " Great atmosphere to learn and network from the Oracle experts."

 This presentation is about problem solving; how we think about problems and how we resolve them, specifically problems involving complex computer systems.
 I've worked closely with extremely intelligent people; however there seems to be little correlation between raw intelligence and the ability to quickly solve difficult problems.
 I've worked with lots of dedicated, hard working people as well, but this characteristic also does not always foretell success.
 Neither does having a stellar technical background with loads of experience.
 So why is it that some people seem to be gifted with seemingly super-natural problem solving skills?
 I have spent my career solving computer problems and working with relatively large numbers of people who do the same.
 While I don't have all of the answers, I do have some ideas that may be helpful for making you a better problem solver and a better judge of how others will perform when faced with difficult problems.